Narrow your search

 We’ve helped thousands of customers find office space in the U.S over the last 20 years, and we understand that every company has their own specific requirements that need to be met.
 Being the third-largest metro economy in the US, Chicago is spoiled with a wide range of office spaces, such as fully furnished offices, traditional leased spaces, landlord pre-built spaces, shared coworking spaces and much more.
 As a result, Chicago caters to businesses of all sizes and makes a great city to set up your offices.

 With over 20 years of experience in the real estate sector, you’ll be able to find the perfect office space with OfficeSpace.com.
-We have tens of thousands of listings across the U.S., meaning you can find an office space at the right rental rate, size, layout and terms for you.
+We have tens of thousands of listings across the U.S., meaning you can find an office space near me at the right rental rate, size, layout and terms for you.
 Let OfficeSpace.com take the frustration out of finding office space in Chicago for you.
 Contact us today through our inquiry form at the top of the page.